mpdf/mpdf.github.io/installation-setup/installation-v6-x.md

 CSS position:absolute or fixed - rotate extended now to include rotate: 180; (previously just 90 or -90)

-The default value of $this-&gt;keep_table_proportions = true; in config.php has been changed (see effect on Example 6 - nested table in top right cell).
+The default value of $this->keep_table_proportions = true; in config.php has been changed (see effect on Example 6 - nested table in top right cell).

 Limited support has been added for SVG fonts embedded in SVG images (but not using @font-face rules) - see the separate Images demo file.